vitalyisaev2/rbfopt-go/README.md

 Plecoptera consists of two parts:

 * Python script wrapping RBFopt.
-* Go library - an abstraction layer that hides the details of external optimizers from the clients.
+* Go library hiding the details of external optimizer work from clients.

-Go library executes Python script as a subprocess and runs the HTTP server to handle requests emitted by the optimizer working on Python side.
+Go library executes Python script as a subprocess and runs internal HTTP server to handle requests emitted by the optimizer.

 ## Installation